FireLemons/TwitterWeatherBot/README.md

     }

 # Contributing
 A description with your pull request is fine.

-Would be appreciated if it could be deployed as a linux service so it automatically starts on boot.
+Some desired features are:
+International support for weather alerts.
+A script to gather data for hottest temperature/lowest temperature for a day.
+Linux process interrupts tests and support.

 # Planned Features
 The next set of features revolve around configration and can be found [here](https://github.com/FireLemons/TwitterWeatherBot/projects/1) in the repo's project section.